hashicorp/terraform-website/content/source/docs/cloud/api/ip-ranges.html.md

 [CIDR Notation]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation

 # IP Ranges API
-IP Ranges provides a list of Terraform Cloud and Enterprise's egress IP ranges.
+IP Ranges provides a list of Terraform Cloud and Enterprise's IP ranges.
 For more information about Terraform Cloud's IP ranges, view our documentation about [Terraform Cloud IP Ranges](../architectural-details/ip-ranges.html).

 ## IP Ranges Payload

 Name                             | Type   | Description
 ---------------------------------|--------|-------------
-`sentinel`                       | array  | List of IP ranges in [CIDR notation] used for outbound requests from Sentinel policies
+`api`                            | array  | List of IP ranges in [CIDR notation] used for Terraform Cloud APIs `notifications`                  | array  | List of IP ranges in [CIDR notation] used for notifications `sentinel`                       | array  | List of IP ranges in [CIDR notation] used for outbound requests from Sentinel policies
-`notifications`                  | array  | List of IP ranges in [CIDR notation] used for notifications `vcs`                            | array  | List of IP ranges in [CIDR notation] used for connecting to VCS providers
+`vcs`                            | array  | List of IP ranges in [CIDR notation] used for connecting to VCS providers

 -> **Note:** The IP ranges for each feature returned by the IP Ranges API may overlap.
 Additionally, these published ranges do not currently allow for execution of Terraform runs against local resources.